National Evangelical Presbyterian Church of Latakia

 The National Evangelical Presbyterian Church of Latakia is a church in Latakia, Syria.
-It is a member of the Synod of Syria and Lebanon, and with a capacity of around 400, it is one of the biggest churches in Latakia, having approximately 1000 members.
+It is a member of the Synod of Syria and Lebanon.
+With a capacity of around 400, it is one of the biggest churches in Latakia, having approximately 1000 members.
 Weekly activities in the church include the main Sunday service and Sunday school on Fridays, in addition to Bible study and conferences.
 The church has many teams for Christian songs, theater, and football games.